Mertric/2D-Video-game/README.md

     - put link here
 * Coins for the user to collect
     - put link here

+The animated assets were used along with Scripts in order to implement specific actions on those assets, which we can call "actors".
+The actors can then interact with the environment called a "scene".

+The scene is created by using environment tile assets to make platforms that the player can control their character on.
+Some tiles have collisions (solid tiles that players cannot pass through), and some tiles have no collisions (tiles that the player is able to pass through).
+Platforms are made by putting together these tiles.
+There are also special types of platforms that the player can jump through and they can actually land on top of that platform.
+These are called one-way platforms.

+Other Assets:
 * Audio
     - Background music
         - link